 TMDL Policy

-Describe the intent of TMDL program
+340-042-0025

+(2) The policy of the Environmental Quality Commission is to have the Department of Environmental Quality establish TMDLs, including wasteload and load allocations, and have responsible sources meet these allocations through compliance with discharge permits or other strategies developed in sector or source-specific implementation plans.
+These measures must achieve and maintain water quality standards and restore waters of the state that are water quality limited.

+(3) These rules establish procedures for developing, issuing and implementing TMDLs as required by the Federal Water Pollution Control Act Section 303(d) (33 USC Section 1313(d)) and authorized by Oregon statutes to ensure that state water quality standards are met and beneficial uses protected.

 Prioritizing and scheduling TMDL development

-Describe the process for prioritizing and scheduling TMDL developmentScope of the IMD
+Describe the process for prioritizing and scheduling TMDL development

+Discussed by regional WQ managers and HQ TMDL program manager annually.

+Decisions based on funding/resources, WQ impairment, available data, etc.

+Scope of the IMD

 Scope: The purpose of this internal management directive (IMD) is to provide DEQ staff with a consistent framework for developing and implementing Total Maximum Daily Loads (TMDLs).
 This IMD is focused on how to develop certain elements of WQMPs and to guide local implementation efforts.
 DEQ has heard from staff and DMAs that guidance in those areas is needed.
 As DEQ gains more experience with different scales of TMDLs, the IMD will be modified or new guidance will be developed as necessary.